arez/arez/docs/component_example.md

 explicit control over scheduling and execution is required is when you want to rate-limit or "debounce" the change notifications to limit the number of times a reaction executes.

 To achieve either of these goals, you need to use the {@api_url: annotations.Track} and {@api_url: annotations.OnDepsChanged} annotations.
 The {@api_url: annotations.Track} annotation wraps a method in a tracking transaction which allows the Arez framework to detect which observable and computed properties are accessed within the scope of the transaction.
-If any of these properties are modified then Arez will invoke the corresponding method annotated with {@api_url: annotations.OnDepsChanged} to indicate that the tracked method needs to be rescheduled.
+If any of these properties are modified then Arez will invoke the corresponding method annotated with {@api_url: annotations.OnDepsChanged} to indicate that the observed method needs to be rescheduled.

 An example is illustrated below: